-- Funding is difficult for almost all startups, so how can yours get some?
-There are several ways such as government and non-government grants.
+- Funding is difficult for almost all startups, so how can you get funding for your business?
+There are several ways, including government and non-government grants.

-- Bank loans or small online lenders while not ideal, are other possible methods.
+- Bank loans or small online lenders are possible methods, but they're not ideal.

-- Finally, private financiers and business/tax incentives can also help your business get the capital it needs.
+- Securing private financiers and business/tax incentives can also help your business get the capital it needs.

 A bank loan, although not ideal, is a very popular option.
 Of course, when getting a bank loan, always do your research and don’t be afraid to shop around.
 If you don’t want your business to collapse under debt, you need to be careful to find the best deal available.
 Many of Australia’s leading banks have decided to support small businesses by offering low-interest, or even zero-interest unsecured loans.

 It goes without saying that you will not want to rush into any kind of a loan that might turn out to be too expensive for you down the line.
 This is why you will always want to compare as many loans from as many banks as you humanly can.
 Only once you are certain that this loan makes sense for your future SME should you take it out.

 Maybe you have your own savings, the money you have been putting away for a rainy day.
 Or perhaps some of your friends or family members are looking to invest.
 Think about the people around you who have cash, and might be in need of a solid investment opportunity.